 Quality over volume is the dominant theme.
 Employers seek finance leaders who can operate effectively in ambiguity, control costs, influence decision making, and communicate confidently with senior stakeholders – particularly in roles close to the executive leadership.
 Many senior finance positions now also encompass responsibility for finance transformation, systems upgrades & implementation, process improvement, or automation initiatives.

-#2 Outlook for 2026
+#2 Outlook for remainder of 2026

 We spend the majority of our time getting to know mid-senior accounting & finance talent in Ireland, and here’s what we’ve learned along the way: